Please read this document carefully before accessing or using this service.

 Each device you use to access the Service is allocated a (user-configurable) identifier.
 When you access the Service, we record the device identifier, the IP address it used to connect, user agent, and the time at which it last connected to the service.

-This information is gathered to help you to manage your devices - you can view and manage the list of devices by connecting to the Service with a Matrix client such as https://riot.im/app.
+This information is gathered to help you to manage your devices - you can view and manage the list of devices by connecting to the Service with a Matrix client such as the Element app.

-The matrix.org homeserver is a decentralised and open service.
-This means that, to support communication between users on different homeservers or different messaging platforms, your username, display name and messages and files are sometimes shared with other services that are connected with the matrix.org homeserver.
+In addition, the Matrix.org homeserver is a decentralised and open service.
+This means that, to support communication between users on different homeservers or different messaging platforms, your username, display name and messages and files are sometimes shared with other services that are connected with the Matrix.org homeserver.

 Matrix homeservers share user data with the wider ecosystem over federation.

-When you send messages or files in a room, a copy of the data is sent to all participants in the room.
+When you send messages or files in a room, a copy of the data is sent to all participants in the room, including (depending on room settings) participants who join the room in future.
 If these participants are on remote homeservers, your username, display name, messages and files may be replicated across each participating homeserver.